saaransh13/MIDAS-IIITD-task/CV_Problem/README.md

    -- keras/Tensorflow in Virtual Env

-- Values to be provided by the user in .ipynb
+- Values to be provided by the user in CV_Problem_task.ipynb file

    -- directory for 'train_image.pkl'